This tutorial covers:

 - A CircleCI account.

-- A GitHub account and an understanding of how Git works.
+- A GitHub account and an understanding of how Git works

-- An understanding of how CI/CD pipelines work.
+- A basic understanding of CI/CD pipelines

 Our tutorials are platform-agnostic, but use CircleCI as an example.
 If you don’t have a CircleCI account, sign up for a free one here.